rehierl/abstract-properties/02-basic-maths/3-4-ordered-sequences.md

 * `(#s == #E(s))` is not true
 * `(#R(s) == #E(s))` is true

-Note that, the reduce() operation can still be understood to return a subsequence `t` to the source sequence `s`.
+Note that the reduce() operation is understood to return a subsequence to the source sequence.

-With this operation in mind, one can detect potential issues by comparing the length values of the source sequence with the reduced sequence; i.e. there is a potential issue if `(#reduce(s) < #s)` is true.
+With that operation in mind, one can detect potential issues by comparing the length values of the source sequence with the length value of its reduced sequence; i.e. there is a potential issue if `(#reduce(s) < #s)` is true.